jsqjsq109/StockPrice-Prediction/README.md

-Description of files in repository: proposal.pdf - This is the initial proposal with the outline of the project. report.pdf - This is the final report detailing the project process and results etc.
+Description of files in repository: proposal.pdf - This is the initial proposal with the outline of the project.
+Capstone report.pdf - This is the final report detailing the project process and results etc.
 Stock Prediction Final.ipynb - This contains the working code for the project.
 All cells have been run.
 ^GSPC.csv - This is the extracted data from Yahoo Finance and is the raw input into the model.